 You can spot deferred interest when you see the term “same as cash” or “no interest for 12 months.”
 You do have the opportunity to avoid paying interest, but it’s surprisingly difficult to pay nothing in interest.
 These programs are common when you use a store credit card offer or in-store financing.
 They’re especially popular for expensive items like jewelry, furniture, and home appliances.
 You'll notice an influx of these offers around the winter holidays, as retailers entice buyers to spend extra on gifts and pay for them later.
 Online retailers and their branded credit cards also make these offers.

 The Problem With Interest-Free Promotions

-Technicalities: It’s easy to forfeit an interest-free offer.
-If you make one late payment, the arrangement ends, and you must pay all the interest you were planning to avoid.
-If you owe anything at the end of the promotional period—even just a few cents—you still have to pay retroactive interest charges.
+If you don't pay close attention to the fine print, you could easily forfeit an interest-free offer.
+One late payment, for example, and the arrangement could end—forcing you to pay all the interest you were planning to avoid.
+Retroactive interest charges may be buried deep within the details of your contract.
 To successfully take advantage of these offers, you need to be diligent.

-Surprise charges: Once a lump-sum deferred interest charge hits your account, you’ll experience sticker-shock.
-Imagine buying jewelry or furniture and diligently paying down the debt—but you come up a little short.
-When the promotional period ends, you could see another $1,000 or more added to your account (the retroactive interest charges).
-To make matters worse, you don’t just have to pay off the extra $1,000—the lender can charge additional interest on your new interest balance until you pay everything off.
+Once a lump-sum deferred interest charge hits your account, you’ll experience sticker-shock.
+Imagine buying jewelry or furniture, diligently paying down the debt, and coming up just a little short at the end of the promotional period.
+As the promotion ends, you could see another $1,000 (or more) added to your account.
+These are the retroactive interest charges, dumped into your account as a lump sum.
+To make matters worse, you don’t only have to pay off the extra $1,000—the lender can charge additional interest on your new interest balance until you pay everything off.

-0-Percent APR vs. Deferred Interest
+0% APR vs. Deferred Interest